vuevert/Vert-Core/README.md

  - [x] Divide project into app modules (html page).

- - [ ] Service, Utils, Const, Store, Router.
+ - [x] Have its own design pattern for designing service and utils.

+ - [x] Store (Vuex), Router (Vue-Router).

  - [ ] Two different ways to use Vue-Enterprise:
    - As a template.
    - As a library.

- - [x] Service must be written in Class and imported by using DI.

- - [x] Provide internal services such as http, localStorage, ect.
+ - [x] Provide internal services such as Http, LocalStorage, Logger, ect.

 ## How to use it